 In addition, the legal requirements governing the documentation of the Post Office staffing since 1960 have changed more than once.
-In 1961 the position of the Post Office as a government department linked to the Treasury was altered by an Act of Parliament, and in 1969 the Post Office became a public corporation - which it remained until the passage of the Postal Services Act 2000 and it's becoming a public limited company in 2001.
-As a self contained unit recordkeeping practices were inevitably different in the business now known as Royal Mail; in particular, financial cutbacks sometimes affected it, with tens of thousands of staff files being transferred out of the archive in 1982 as a cost saving measure.
+In 1961 the position of the Post Office as a government department linked to the Treasury was altered by an Act of Parliament.
+In 1969 the Post Office became a public corporation, which it remained until the passage of the Postal Services Act 2000.
+It then became a public limited company in 2001.
+As a self-contained unit, recordkeeping practices were inevitably different in the business now known as Royal Mail.
+In particular, financial cutbacks sometimes affected recordkeeping, with tens of thousands of staff files being transferred out of the Archive in 1982 as a cost saving measure.

-Now The Postal Museum recognises that there is a potential gap in our holdings for future generations of family historians.
-Legislation such as the Data Protection Act means that the interests and privacy of Royal Mail staff are safeguarded, but we are trying hard to ensure than an appropriate and useful historical record will be available for researchers in years to come.
+The Postal Museum recognises that there is a potential gap in our holdings for future generations of family historians.
+Legislation, such as the Data Protection Act 2018, means that the interests and privacy of Royal Mail and Post Office staff are safeguarded, but we are trying hard to ensure than an appropriate and useful historical record will be available for researchers in years to come.